We’re all addicted to our phones, but that doesn’t make it right.

 11. Be mindful of why you’re reaching for your phone.

-12. Practice digital detox days.
+12. Practise digital detox days.

 13. Consider professional help if you’re really struggling.